1 ½tspsaltdecrease to 1 tsp if using salted butter

 Sift together the flour, salt, baking soda and baking powder.
 Set aside.

-Add the eggs, one a time, making sure to fully incorporate the each egg before adding the next.
+Add the eggs, one at a time, making sure to fully incorporate each egg before adding the next.
 Then mix in the vanilla until combined.

 Gently add the flour mixture and mix until just combined.
-Do not over mix the dough or it can get tough.
-You want mix only until combined.
+Do not over-mix the dough or it can get tough.

 Gently fold in the chocolate pieces using a spatula.

-Line a baking sheet with parchment or a silicone baking mat and place about 3 ½ oz balls of dough (about the size of this cookie scoop) onto a baking sheet.
-At this point you can place them close together as you will not be baking them just yet.
+Line a baking sheet with parchment paper or a silicone baking mat and place about 3 ½ oz balls of dough onto a baking sheet.
+At this point, you can place them close together, as you will not be baking them just yet.

 When ready to bake, preheat the oven to 350 ℉.